 Being a stronger swimmer not only helps keep your child safe in and around the water, but it’s also an excellent way for them to stay active and have fun.
 Splashing around, learning swim strokes, and the general act of swimming have additional heart and lung-capacity benefits for kids.
 Plus, they provide a full-body workout and help improve strength, flexibility, stamina, and coordination.

 If you’re considering enrolling your child in swim lessons, you may have some questions.
-Learn what you can expect with advice from Jen Rezac, director of swim programming for Life Time Aquatics.
+Learn what you can expect with advice from Jen Rezac, director of kids aquatics and education for Life Time Kids and Aquatics.

 When is best to enroll my child in swim lessons?